YangyulinAi/ConfirmationBias_Auto_Processer/README.md

 # Confirmation Bias Epoch Extraction
-This project is designed for the automated extraction of EEG epochs in the Confirmation Bias experiment.
+This project is designed for the automated pre-precessing, extracting of EEG epochs, and generating ERPs in the Confirmation Bias experiment.

 ## Features
 - Extract EEG epochs under specific conditions.